 - 1:3 ratio of Training Specialist to participants

-- Development of a personal futures plan
+- Development of a person-centered plan

-- Vocational exploration and placement
+- Vocational exploration and job placement

 - Community access skill building